-The Supervisory Body is assisted in its activities by the Company's Legal & Corporate Affairs - Risk & Compliance Department.
+The Supervisory Body is assisted in its activities by the Company's Legal & Corporate Affairs - Risk, Compliance & Corporate Security Department.

-In compliance with the provisions of the Model 231, the SB submitted the report on the activities carried out during the first and second half of 2022 to the Board of Directors, the Board of Statutory Auditors and the Control and Risk Committee - via the respective Chairmen - the contents of which were illustrated at the Board meeting held on 2 March 2023.
+In compliance with the provisions of the Model 231, the SB submitted the report on the activities carried out during the first and second half of 2023 to the Board of Directors, the Board of Statutory Auditors and the Control and Risk Committee - via the respective Chairmen - the contents of which were illustrated at the Board meeting held on 7 March 2024.

-In 2022 the Supervisory Body held 10 meetings which were attended by all the members, and the average duration of the aforementioned meetings was around two hours and thirty minutes.
-In 2023, 1 meeting had taken place by the date this Report was published.
+In 2023 the Supervisory Body held 9 meetings which were attended by all the members, and the average duration of the aforementioned meetings was around 2 hours and 15 minutes.
+In 2024, 2 meetings had taken place by the date this Report was published.